About Environmental Education

 With smaller class sizes come more opportunities.
 As a student in this program you will find the professors are extremely dedicated to the development of exceptional environmental educators.
 They will often go out of their way to make sure their students are comfortable with a topic, are always an email or phone call away for questions about classes or capstone, and often teach through experience.

 In 2016, our Master’s program at SOU was accredited by the North American Association for Environmental Education, for its unique process of developing leaders in the field, making it the first program to receive this national accreditation in the Pacific Northwest and the only such accredited program on the West Coast.

 Nestled in the convergence of multiple ecosystems, Southern Oregon provides an abundance of opportunity in the field of environmental education.
-With the Pacific Ocean to the West, the Mountains to the East, the Redwoods to the South, the Rogue River to the North, and the Cascade-Siskiyou National Monument on our doorstep, the only limit to your experience will be your willingness to step outside.
+With the Pacific Ocean to the West, The Cascade and Klamath Mountains to the East, the Redwoods to the South, the Rogue River to the North, and the Cascade-Siskiyou National Monument on our doorstep, the only limit to your experience will be your willingness to step outside.